preciofishbone/OmniaDocsG2/blocks/document-rollup/index.rst

 .. image:: document-rollup-settings-filter.png

 + **Position**: Set position for the filters here; "Top", "Left" or "Right".
-+ **Add filter**: Click this option to add a filter; "Title", "Document Type", "Document Owner", "Published", Modified or Document Title.
++ **Add filter**: Click this option to add a filter; "Title", "Document Type", "Document Owner", "Published", "Modified" or "Document Title".
 You can add as many of these that are applicable, and set the detailed settings (for example From - To for "Published").

 Refiners
 -----------------